I’ve had lots of questions about building the world for The House on Hunter Street (2022).

 First, I was lucky enough to be invited to the Cheshire premiere for the stunning new movie, The Colour Room, telling the story of Clarice Cliff.
 Our thanks to Heidi Chapman for the invitation and for her hard work in organising the event as a fundraiser for the charity Prevent Breast Cancer.
 It opens with a wonderful overhead sequence, modern Stoke-on-Trent filmed from a drone and then turned into 1920s Stoke-on-Trent by the clever use of visual effects, courtesy of our friend Kent Houston from the Peerless Camera Company.

 And this is relevant because…?
-My new work in progress is set in Liverpool during 1911, one of the city’s most turbulent years, among so many other turbulent years.
+My eleventh novel is set in Liverpool during 1911, one of the city’s most turbulent years, among so many other turbulent years.
 But watching that opening sequence made me realise how closely building the worlds for our novels resembles the use of visual effects.
 Computer generated imagery.
 CGI.

 The process often begins, for me, in the same way.
 An overhead image of the main area in which the action is going to take place.
 But no drones here.
 Rather, the wonderful availability of Old Ordnance Survey Maps, the 1906 series for the Merseyside area.
 Central Liverpool, covering Lime Street and its station, William Brown Street, the Old Haymarket and Christian Street, Stanley Road and the Rotunda Theatre.